 The price risk arises primarily from uncertainty about the future prices of the financial instruments that the Fund holds.
-The Fund Manager diversifies the investment portfolio and closely monitors the price movement of its investments in financial instruments.
-As of the statement of financial position date, the Fund has invested with Sub Fund manager.
+The Fund has investment in equity shares which are classified as carried at FVPL.
+The Fund Manager closely monitors the price movement of its financial instruments.
+The Fund manages the risk through diversification of its investment portfolio by investing in various industry sectors.

-The effect on the equity (as a result of the change in the fair value of investments as at 31 December 2022 and 31 December 2021) due to a reasonably possible change in equity indices by 1% with all other variables held constants is as follows:
+The effect on the equity (as a result of the change in the fair value of investments as at 31 December 2022 and 31 December 2021) due to a reasonably possible change of 1% in equity indices with all other variables held constants is as follows: